NTUEE-Algorithm/src/README.md

 # src
-it's the source file directory of the algorithm project
+it's the source file directory of the algorithm project.